Nyton Road, Westergate

 Our Approach

-Paul Basham Associates also conducted a layout review which included assessing internal turning heads and servicing/ emergency vehicle arrangements, locations of bin collection points, car and cycle parking provision and internal and forward visibility splays.
+Before starting works it was critical to review the documents prepared as part of the outline application, particularly the contributions and improvements to local pedestrian infrastructure. following on from this, we conducted a layout review which included assessing internal turning heads and servicing/ emergency vehicle arrangements, locations of bin collection points, car and cycle parking provision and internal and forward visibility splays.
 This initial stage also included attendance at a progress meeting with the Parish Council to ensure that they were on-board with the proposals.

-A Reserved Matters Transport Assessment and full Travel Plan were provided to support the application, with the Travel Plan building upon the principles discussed at the outline stage to ensure that the site is as sustainable as possible.
+A Reserved Matters Transport Assessment and full Travel Plan were also provided to support the application, with the Travel Plan building upon the principles discussed at the outline stage to ensure that the site is as sustainable as possible.

 The Results